 Limited and Incorporated Limited Partnerships must maintain a registered office in NSW which also displays the certificate of registration of the partnership.
 Contact Registry Services on (02) 6333 1400 or freecall 1800 502 042 for more information on registering a Limited or Incorporated Limited Partnership.

 A private company is a business structure formed by one or more people who want to have a business that is a separate legal entity from themselves.
 When you form a company, you could become an employee, director and/or shareholder of the company.

 Private companies are regulated under the Corporations Law which sets out substantial obligations for company directors.
 Establishment and ongoing administrative costs associated with Corporations Law compliance can be high.
 This is why the structure is generally considered to be better suited to medium to large businesses.

-The Australian Securities and Investments Commission (ASIC) offer a number of resources to help you form a company.
-The Commission has a service centre at:
+The Australian Securities and Investments Commission (ASIC) has a number of resources to help you form a company.